 As of 2017, the M.O.M.
 Art Annex is located in Historic Arts Enclave of St. Petersburg, Florida.
 It is an exhibition and residency center housed within the live/work space of artist, activist, and scholar M. Joy Rose .
 Tours are available by appointment only.
 Annual academic Conferences are ongoing, in partnership with USF Women’s and Gender Studies Department.

 MOM ART ANNEX

-The MOM Art Annex is a small cottage on the property of 538 28th St. North.
+The MOM Art Annex is located on the property of 538 28th St. North.
 It is available for workshops, classes, and art residencies focused on women, mothers, and families.

-The NYC M.O.M. space was donated by Gymboree (2011-2014) was located at 401 E. 84th St. in NYC, and comprised of approximately 2,500 square feet of lower level space.
-Within that space were a variety of stations (exhibits) that featured science, art, and history; The Womb Room with RealCareTM Babies, and Pregnancy Simulator Vests; The Suffragette Sitting Room, featuring a large “Write Out Loud” wall, encouraging people to share their stories and raise their voices, The Seneca Falls Room, Moms of Rock, Global Perspectives, Caregiving perspectives, a stage, a play area, a reading area (for children), and adult library.
+The NYC M.O.M. space was donated by Gymboree franchise owners Deb Whitefield and Barry Hanson (2011-2014).
+Located at 401 E. 84th St. in NYC, the space comprised of approximately 2,500 square feet.
+Within that location were a variety of stations (exhibits) that featured science, art, and history; The Womb Room with RealCareTM Babies, and Pregnancy Simulator Vests; The Suffragette Sitting Room, featuring a large “Write Out Loud” wall, encouraging people to share their stories and raise their voices, The Seneca Falls Room, Moms of Rock, Global Perspectives, Caregiving perspectives, a stage, a play area, a reading area (for children), and adult library.